Have you ever heard of the Fêtes Franco-Ecossaises in the middle of France?

 But since the Middle Ages, Scotland is still in the hearts of Aubigny-sur-Nère inhabitants.
 Moreover, these Franco-Scottish Festivals are the main testimony of it.
 The first took place in 1931 and since 1990 they are organized every year.

-So, let’s meet up this summer in Aubigny-sur-Nère where many activities will await visitors in a friendly atmosphere: Historical parade, The night of bagpipes, big fireworks, Pipe bands, medieval scottish market and feasts, Scottish games and more…
+So, let’s meet up this summer in Aubigny-sur-Nère!
+There, many activities will await visitors in a friendly atmosphere.
+You will find: an Historical parade, The night of bagpipes, big fireworks, Pipe bands, medieval scottish market and feasts, Scottish games and more…

 Photo credit: Courtesy of OT Berry-Sologne.